revx0012/vscode-linux/repos/README.md

 # whats this?

-this is where the repos are stored, it will add thrm into your system without going into vscode, so you can install it in one command!
+this is where the repos are stored, it will add them into your system without going into vscode, so you can install it in one command!

 # should i do something with it?